Water retention or fluid retention can be a pesky and uncomfortable pregnancy symptom.

-Is it possible to prevent fluid retention during pregnancy?
+Is it possible to prevent pregnancy fluid retention?

 There are a few things you can try to minimise water retention during pregnancy.

 1. Drink more water

 Drinking more liquids can actually help your body to retain less water.
 Staying hydrated is especially important during pregnancy and the WHO recommends pregnant women should drink between two and three litres of water a day.
 And all those extra trips to the loo will come in handy with this next tip…